Video Editor Lightroom

 Forgetting to Save Progress

-An easily preventable mistake in Video Editor Lightroom workflows is damaged project files due to:
+An easily common mistake in Video Editor Lightroom workflows is accidental overwrites due to:

 • Lack of Backups: Always keep multiple copies or external backups.